How-to guide

 • Bandwidth: apply per-job limits only during business hours if needed.

-• Use namespaces or tags to separate prod/stage and simplify pruning.
+• Use namespaces or tags to separate prod/stage and simplify organization.

 • Disable unused accounts; enforce 2FA; rotate tokens.

-• Ship logs to a collector; monitor task-log, verify outputs, and SMART/ZFS health.
+• Ship logs to a collector; monitor task-log, system health, and SMART/ZFS status.

-• Update regularly: apt update && apt upgrade; reboot in maintenance windows.
+• Update regularly: apt update && apt upgrade; reboot in planned maintenance periods.

 • Consider a secondary PBS for Remote Sync (offsite/DR).